-Digital Devices eg Mobile Phones
+Mobile Phones

-The school has the following policy in relation to mobile phones:
+The school has the following expectations in relation to mobile phones:

 It is recognised that many pupils will want to bring digital devices to school but, as with other valuable items which are not required, the school will not accept responsibility for any loss or damage to them.
-Digital devices must be switched off during classes and must not be visible.
+Digital devices must be switched off during classes and must not be visible unless requested by the class teacher.
 Failure to comply with this instruction may result in confiscation of the device for the remainder of the day.
 Parents may be asked to collect the device if it is confiscated more than once.